Eulanda/EulandaConnect/docs/functions/Export-PropertyToXml.md

 # Export-PropertyToXml

 ## SYNOPSIS
-Exports the entire property tree starting from a specified path in a hierarchical xml structure.
+This PowerShell function exports the entire property tree starting from a specified path in a hierarchical xml structure.
+This function requires an EULANDA ERP system.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Export-PropertyToXml.ps1).

 ## SYNTAX